chi-rb/chi-cloud/README.md

 ```
 cloud envis add production
 ```
-Will create new file and open it to edit using $EDITOR.
+Will create new file and open it to edit using `$EDITOR`.

 ### Edit